 Satellite image shows June 27th lava flow

-The image shows that scattered breakouts continue to be active northeast of Pu‘u ‘Ō‘ō, with no overall advancement in recent months.
-The farthest active lava was 5.6 km (3.5 miles) northeast of the vent on Pu‘u ‘Ō‘ō.
+The image shows that scattered breakouts continue to be active northeast of Pu‘u ‘Ō‘ō.
+The farthest active lava in this image is 7.9 km (4.9 miles) northeast of Pu‘u ‘Ō‘ō.